Appendectomy, open

 Video

-Tip: In challenging local situations it may be helpful to leave the purse string suture somewhat longer opposite its entry and exit.
-By lifting the cecum with both ends of the suture and the loop this facilitates stump inversion.
+Tip: In cases of difficult local findings, it may be helpful to leave the purse-string suture thread slightly longer opposite the entry and exit points when placing it.
+This facilitates the inversion of the stump by lifting the cecal pole at both ends of the thread and this loop.

 Video